dsolesvik/library/docs/foundations/radiotelephony/general.md

     **Controller**: "EMIRATES 201, DUBAI TOWER" OR "EMIRATES 201, DUBAI TOWER, PASS YOUR MESSAGE."

 ### 2.1.2 Radio test procedures
-Aircraft may wish to test the functionality of their VHF equipment and should be done using the following form:
+When testing VHF equipment, the following format should be used:

-- Identification of the station being called
+1. Identify the station being called.
-- The aircraft callsign
+2. Provide the aircraft’s callsign.
-- The words “radio check”
+3. Use the phrase “radio check.”
-- The frequency being used
+4. Specify the frequency being used.

-Replies to test transmissions should be as follows:
+Responses to test transmissions should include:

-- Identification of the aircraft calling
+1. Identification of the aircraft making the call.
-- Identification of the station replying
+2. Identification of the station replying.
-- Information regarding the readability of the transmission
+3. Information regarding the readability of the transmission.

-The readability of the transmission should be in accordance with the following readability scale:
+The readability of the transmission should be reported using the following standardized scale:

-1. Unreadable
+1. **Unreadable**
-2. Readable now and then
+2. **Readable now and then**
-3. Readable but with difficulty
+3. **Readable but with difficulty**
-4. Readable
+4. **Readable**
-5. Perfectly readable
+5. **Perfectly readable**

 !!! example
     **Pilot**: "DUBAI DELIVERY, EMIRATES 587, REQUEST RADIO CHECK ON 120.350."